 “The LORD made not this covenant with our fathers, but with us, even us, who are all of us here alive this day.”
 Deuteronomy 5:3

 The covenant of the law was made with living people.
 It did not apply to folks who were already dead and gone.

 Paul speaks of spiritual children, not the biological descendants of Abraham.
 A believing Jew could be a biological descendant of Abraham and still be wrongly focused on legalism.
 Many of the Galatian believers were in that situation, trusting the works of the law instead of walking in the Spirit.
-How to be saved.
+If they followed the Holy Spirit, He would show them that grace alone is how to be saved.

 “And the scripture, foreseeing that God would justify the heathen through faith, preached before the gospel unto Abraham, saying, In thee shall all nations be blessed.”
 Galatians 3:8

 an unbelieving Gentile who

 Abraham’s salvation by grace through faith, without the works of the law, is God’s example for all of us today.

 Paul, a man who lived AFTER the law had been abolished, points us to Abraham, a man who lived BEFORE the law was given, as our example of how to be saved by trusting God.